Happy Chocolate Day 2023: History of Chocolate & All You Need To Know

-- High quality of dark chocolate is known as Couverture chocolate.
+- High-quality dark chocolate is known as Couverture chocolate.
 It has a high percentage of cocoa solids and cocoa butter and is precisely tempered.
 This chocolate is used by professionals for dipping, coating, molding, and garnishing.
 In French 'Couverture' means 'covering'.
-Popular brands of Couverture chocolate are Valrhona, Scharffen Berger, Callebaut , and Guittard.
+Popular brands of Couverture chocolate are Valrhona, Scharffen Berger, Callebaut, and Guittard.

 - Barry Callebaut created a type of chocolate known as Ruby chocolate.
 It is said it was in a process of development since 2004 and was released to the public in 2017.
-It is made from Ruby cocoa beans, consists of red distinct colour and different flavour.
-It tastes like 'sweet and sour'.
+It is made from Ruby cocoa beans and consists of red distinct colors and different flavors.
+It tastes 'sweet and sour'.

 - Raw chocolate is unprocessed chocolate that is not heated or mixed with other ingredients.

-- Compound chocolate is formed by combining cocoa with other vegetable fat, usually tropical fats or hydrogenated fats, as a replacement of cocoa butter.
+- Compound chocolate is formed by combining cocoa with other vegetable fat, usually tropical fats or hydrogenated fats, as a replacement for cocoa butter.

-- After extracting almost all the cocoa butter, cocoa powder is formed which is used to add flavour in baking and in making chocolate drinks.
+- After extracting almost all the cocoa butter, cocoa powder is formed which is used to add flavor in baking and in making chocolate drinks.

 Now, you may have come to know about the origin of chocolate, how is it made and some facts related to types of chocolates.